The HyperTexts

 Related pages: Nakba Poems, Gaza Poems, The Children of Gaza: a Musical

 Our prayers are with the children of Gaza who suffered and died during Israel's Operation "Cast Lead" and Operation "Pillar of Fire" (also known euphemistically as "Pillar of Clouds" and "Pillar of Defense").
 I was communicating with a young Gazan girl during the early stages of Operation "Pillar of Fire" and she became so terrified of the thunderous explosions that she was unable to speak.
 Israel's "Pillar of Fire" left Gaza in flames, and many babies and children charred corpses.
-Now Israel's latest offensive, dubbed Operation "Iron Swords" threatens Gaza with more collective punishment, carnage, suffering and death.
+Now Israel's latest offensive, dubbed Operation "Iron Swords" and "Swords of Iron" threatens Gaza with more collective punishment, carnage, suffering and death.
 More than half of Gaza's 2.3 million residents are children, so military operations there are bound to end in the deaths of multitudes of innocents.

 Palestinian poets and other Arab poets of the Nakba include Taha Muhammad Ali, Hanan Ashrawi, Mourid Barghouti, Mahmoud Darwish (called the "Poet Laureate of the Palestinians"), Najwan Darwish, Khalil Gibran, Jabra Ibrahim Jabra, Fady Joudah, Walid Khazindar, Kamal Nasser (known as "The Conscience"), Khaled Nusseibeh, Naomi Shihab Nye, Abu Salma, Edmon Shehadeh, Iqbal Tamimi, Daud Turki, Ibrahim Tuqan, Fadwa Tuqan (known as the "Grande Dame of Palestinian Letters"), Tawfiq Zayyad and May Ziade.
 You can find a number of their poems on this page …